Enkidu-6/tor-ddos/README.md

 **ipset -L persec**

 Run **compare.sh** file ( wget https://raw.githubusercontent.com/Enkidu-6/tor-ddos/main/compare.sh ) to simply check the block list against the list of all tor relays.
 It will display the IP addresses in the block list that are also a tor relay.
-You will always have a few relays in the list.
-Trapping 10 or 20 relays out of over 6500 in my view is inconsequential and will have no ill effect on the opertion of tor network or your relay.

-Unfortunately they accept all those concurrent connections and pass them on to all other relays.
-The alternative would be to let them in and have a few hundred bad actors come in with them.
 They stay in the list for a maximum of 12 hours and then released, unless they break the rules again.

-Nevertheless every time you run **compare.sh** you are given the option to either automatically remove all of them or only the relays that are running two instances of Tor.
+Every time you run **compare.sh** you are given the option to either automatically remove all of them or only the relays that are running two instances of Tor.

-Removing all of them will only increase the load on your system as they will get another chance to open two more connections and they probably come back in a few minutes.

-However relays running two instances of Tor have a higher chance of getting caught in the block list.
-It would be a good idea to remove those relays periodically from your block list.
-You can do so using the options you're given when running **compare.sh**.
-I have also provided simpler scripts suitable for a cron job in the cron directory.
+You can also remove those relays periodically from your block list using the simpler scripts suitable for a cron job in the **cron** directory.
 Use them as you see fit.

 # tor-ddos The long version